brevzin/cpp_proposals/2637_member_visit/member_visit.md

 ## `std::visit`

 `std::visit` is a variadic function template, which is the correct design since binary (and more) visitation is a useful and important piece of functionality.
 However, the common case is simply unary visitation.
-Even in that case, however, a non-member function was a superior implementation choice for forwarding const-ness and value category.
+Even in that case, however, a non-member function was a superior implementation choice for forwarding const-ness and value category [^1].

+[^1]: A single non-member function template is still superior to four member function overloads due to proper handling of certain edge cases.
+See the section on [SFINAE-friendly](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p0847r7.html#sfinae-friendly-callables) for more information.

 But this decision logic changes in C++23 with the introduction of deducing `this` [@P0847R7].
 Now, it is possible to implement unary `visit` as a member function without any loss of functionality.
 We simply gain better syntax:

 ::: cmptable
 ### Existing